TaqiHamoda/aqua_drone/README.md

 # aqua_drone
-AI driven underwater drones that can survey and map the oceans floor.
+An AI driven underwater drone that can survey and map the oceans floor.
 Powered through Tensorflow and Raspberry Pi.